VeridisEst/dotfiles/nvim/README.md

 `cp -r nvim ~/.config/nvim`
 - Succes!

-Why the complicated git clone?
+Why the complicated git clone? <br>
-I wanted to be able to download just this github folder: /dotfiles/nvim and not everything/ Well, this downloads the entire repo, but only metadata, so it doesn't take space or bandwith and then it downloads only the nvim folder!
+I wanted to be able to download just this github folder: `/dotfiles/nvim` and not everything <br> Well, this downloads the entire repo, but only metadata, so it doesn't take space or bandwith <br> and then it downloads only the nvim folder! <br>
 Great success!